joellord/node-ml-k8s/README.md

 * Adding a new face (training) does not update the detector
 * Using a label {handle} ({score}) doesn't work if I add a new detector.
 Need a way to fetch the score independently of the label
 * Detector is "stuck" with the last request

+Todo
+* Score should have it's own service
+* Update DB with each tweet from a follower
+* UI for Trainer